Diagnosis by the DSM

 Bipolar II Disorder

-DSM Bipolar NOS: A Classification for Sub-threshold Symptoms
+Bipolar NOS: A Classification for Sub-threshold Symptoms

 - Very rapid alternation (over days) between manic symptoms and depressive symptoms that meet symptom threshold criteria but not minimal duration criteria for Manic, Hypomanic or Major Depressive Episodes